harithmanoj/Enhance/README.md

 * Tracking time elapsed and providing clients to the class periodical signals.

 * Block execution of a thread for a period of time accurately.

+* Store and manipulate time.

+* Store and manipulate date.

+* Store and manipulate date and time simultaneously.

 ## HOW TO INSTALL